deephealthproject/docker-compss-runtime/README.md

 2. Pull the demonstrator image by running: `docker pull bscppc/compss-deephealth-demo`
 3. Download the docker-compose.yml file provided and store it in a separate directory named **deephealth**: `git clone https://github.com/deephealthproject/docker-compss-runtime`
 4. Run: `docker-compose up -d --scale compss-worker=4`.
 This will deploy five containers, four of which will take on the role of COMPSs workers, while the remaining will be used as the COMPSs master.
-5. Access the COMPSs master container by running: `docker exec -it deephealth_compss-master_1 bash`.
+5. Access the COMPSs master container by running: `docker-compose exec compss-master bash`.
 This will open a bash session inside the container, in the directory with the EDDL application and the needed COMPSs configuration options.
 6. Enter the pyeddl directory: `cd pyeddl/third_party/compss_runtime`
 7. Launch COMPSs by running the following command: `runcompss --lang=python --python_interpreter=python3 --project=linux-based/project.xml --resources=linux-based/resources.xml eddl_train_batch_compss.py`
 8. Once the application finishes correctly, the COMPSs master container can be exited.
 The containers can be destroyed by running, in the same directory: `docker-compose down -v`